apache/trafficserver/doc/reference/plugins/metalink.en.rst

 It takes standard headers and knowledge about objects in the cache and potentially rewrites those headers so that a client will use a URL that's already cached instead of one that isn't.
-The headers are specified in :rfc:`6249` (Metalink/HTTP: Mirrors and Hashes) and :rfc:`3230` (Instance Digests in HTTP) and are sent by various download redirectors or content distribution networks.
+The headers are specified in RFC 6249 (Metalink/HTTP: Mirrors and Hashes) and RFC 3230 (Instance Digests in HTTP) and are sent by various download redirectors or content distribution networks.

 A lot of download sites distribute the same files from many different mirrors and users don't know which mirrors are already cached.
 These